 Use the AR website from Renaissance Learning to find the levels and points of your favorite titles.
 Or use the advanced search feature to browse titles at your interest and reading level, then search the library catalog to see if we have the title.

 Lexile® measures, useful for Common Core curricula, can provide educators with actionable information about a student’s reading ability.
 Lexile measures enable educators to match the student with books, articles and other reading resources that will provide the right level of challenge for that student’s ability and goals.

 OSLIS-Oregon School Library Information System provides access to awesome research tools, help with MLA citations, and test prep material.

 The Young Adult Area

-There are Internet computers in the Young Adult area, for use free of charge by library card holders age 21 and under and their accompanying parent or guardian.
+Internet computers in the Young Adult area are for age 21 and under, and their accompanying parent or guardian.
 Children younger than ten must have a parent present to use the Internet computers in the Library.

 For the current schedule of events, contact Doris Hicks, the Young Adult Services librarian, at 541-791-0109 or e-mail firstname.lastname@example.org.